udmire/mimir/docs/sources/operators-guide/deploy-grafana-mimir/_index.md

 ---
-aliases:
-  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/
+title: "Deploying Grafana Mimir on Kubernetes"
+menuTitle: "Deploying on Kubernetes"
-description: Learn how to deploy Grafana Mimir on Kubernetes.
+description: "Learn how to deploy Grafana Mimir on Kubernetes."
+weight: 12
 keywords:
   - Mimir deployment
   - Mimir Kubernetes
-menuTitle: Deploy on Kubernetes
-title: Deploy Grafana Mimir on Kubernetes
-weight: 12
 ---

-# Deploy Grafana Mimir on Kubernetes
+# Deploying Grafana Mimir on Kubernetes

 You can use Helm or Tanka to deploy Grafana Mimir on Kubernetes.